blakeembrey/code-problems/Readme.md

 # Code Problems

 This is my repo full of code problems that I have completed prior to or during an interview, as well as general problem snippets.
 I hope that all these problems (and solutions) are useful to others for practice and review.
-Feel free to contribute any solutions and optimisations, given they are not premature optimisation or sacrificing readability for the sake of a small performance boost.
-Please add your own problems that you find as well, as I would love to see them.
+Feel free to contribute any solutions and optimisations, and add your own problems that you find as well, as I would love to see them.

 ## Problems